 5.2.5 Personalising and tailoring Our products and services to you;

 5.2.6 Responding to communications from you;

-5.2.7 Supplying you with marketing related email e.g. newsletters, offers etc. that you have subscribed to (you may unsubscribe or opt-out at any time by clicking the link in the bottom of any email;
+5.2.7 Supplying you with marketing related emails e.g. newsletters, offers, etc. that you have subscribed to (you may unsubscribe or opt out at any time by clicking the link at the bottom of any email;

 5.2.8 Market research;